 • The 3% “no category” segment, or The Sheldon Cooper effect

-If you are decent at marketing, you’ll be way too disenchanted to have ever thought that offering a new chicken soup without little frankfurter slices and homemade croutons to Sheldon Cooper was ever going to worth the effort.
+If you are decent at marketing, you’ll be way too disenchanted to have ever thought that offering Sheldon Cooper a new chicken soup without little frankfurter slices and homemade croutons was ever going to worth the effort.

-The buying habits of the 3% “no category” segment are influenced by nothing but themselves and the things they have decided to trust.
+The buying habits of the 3% “no category” segment are influenced by nothing but themselves and whatever they decide to trust.